astorDev/nist/errors/101/index.md

 context.Response.StatusCode = problem.Status ??
 500;
 ```

-In the result our exception code
+In the result our exception handling code will look like this:

 ```csharp
 app.UseExceptionHandler(e => {